wso2/docs-is/en/docs/references/extend/errors/customize-error-pages.md

 12. Restart WSO2 Identity Server.

 13. Access the following URL again to test the error page you customized: `https://localhost:9443/carbon/abc`.
-    (make sure to login as admin in order to have access to the URL)
+    Be sure to log in as admin to have access to the URL.

     You will view the new error page with the following content: "Sorry, this resource is not found."